-Reason for Move Criteria Verification Reason for Move Personal Safety: VAWA A household member or affiliated individual is a victim of domestic violence, dating violence, sexual assault, and/or stalking under VAWA.
+Reason for Move Criteria Verification Personal Safety: VAWA A household member or affiliated individual is a victim of domestic violence, dating violence, sexual assault, and/or stalking under VAWA.
 The household member or affiliated individual reasonably believes that they are in danger of imminent harm from further violence if they remain in their current unit.
 The household member or affiliated individual expressly requests the transfer.
 The household member or affiliated individual submits documentation confirming that they are a victim of domestic violence, dating violence, sexual assault and/or stalking.
 Participants may provide one of the following to demonstrate the need for a VAWA port-out move.
-A certification form approved by PHA that states that the applicant or tenant is a victim of domestic violence, dating violence, stalking, or sexual assault, that the incident of domestic violence, dating violence, stalking, or sexual assault is grounds for VAWA protections and that includes the name of the individual who committed the domestic violence, dating violence, sexual assault or stalking, if the name is known and safe to provide; or, A completed Form HUD-5382 VAWA Certification Form that describes how the assistance termination relates to the acts of violence defined in this chapter; or, A Federal, State, tribal, territorial, local police record, court record or administrative agency record; or, Documentation signed by the applicant or tenant and an employee or representative of a victim services provider, or social services provider, or an attorney, school personnel, or medical professional, from whom the victim has sought assistance as a services provider, or an attorney, school personnel, or medical professional, from whom the victim has
+A certification form approved by PHA that states that the applicant or tenant is a victim of domestic violence, dating violence, stalking, or sexual assault, that the incident of domestic violence, dating violence, stalking, or sexual assault is grounds for VAWA protections and that includes the name of the individual who committed the domestic violence, dating violence, sexual assault or stalking, if the name is known and safe to provide; or, A completed Form HUD-5382 VAWA Certification Form that describes how the assistance termination relates to the acts of violence defined in this chapter; or, A Federal, State, tribal, territorial, local police record, court record or administrative agency record; or, Documentation signed by the applicant or tenant and an employee or representative of a victim services provider, or social services provider, or an attorney, school personnel, or medical professional, from whom the victim has sought assistance as a result of the abuse, in which the professional attests under penalty of perjury that the applicant or tenant believes that the incident/abuse is grounds for protection under VAWA.